Approved by the Transportation Policy Committee on March 20, 2014

 The American Society of Civil Engineers (ASCE) supports a strong federal role in the development of the nation’s transportation system.
-ASCE endorses federal leadership for increasing the focus on transportation operations and management to enhance the performance of the system and preserve our investments.
+ASCE encourages federal leadership for increasing the focus on transportation operations and management to enhance the performance of the system and preserve our investments.
+The U.S. Department of Transportation should play a leading role in exploring and promoting best practices related to innovative funding for operations and maintenance.

 Federal surface transportation legislation should provide support for the following areas: